San Diego, CA

 How has your personal style changed during your pregnancy?

-Wow, pregnancy made it rough for me to get dressed (or even like clothes at all).
+Wow, pregnancy made it rough for me to get dressed (or even enjoy clothes at all).
 I wasn’t able to seamlessly merge my normal closet with my changing belly like I thought I could (people on the internet make it sound so easy), but once I finally “gave in” and grabbed a few maternity-specific items (or even just a few new items that made me feel confident) it was so much more – FUN!
 These jeans and this pair of leggings were two maternity lifesavers.

 What’s your most-worn piece?
 (If it’s sweatpants…we won’t tell.)